alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 # Rationale

+# Worked Example

-Consider FooBook, a company which provides messaging services for conversations between entities who use it.
+Consider FooBook, a hypothetical example company which provides messaging services for conversations between entities who use it.

 For each conversation FooBook **MUST** decide whether to represent itself as a conversation participant or as a non-participant.
 (Transparency of Participation)